Israeli and Palestinian prime ministers to meet

 "This requires negotiations, but there is no way to conclude negotiations if you don't start negotiations.
 Until this moment the Palestinians, not us, have chosen not to negotiate and I hope they change their minds in the coming months."

-Some 500,000 Israelis live in the West Bank and East Jerusalem, which are home to 2.5 million Palestinians.
+Some 500,000 Israelis live in the West Bank and East Jerusalem, also captured in 1967 and home to 2.5 million Palestinians.

 Most world powers deem the Jewish settlements illegal.
 Israel, which cites historical and biblical links to those areas, disputes this and has said it will keep major settlement blocs under any eventual peace accord.

-(Additional reporting by Ali Sawafta and Noah Browning in Ramallah and Allyn Fisher-Ilan and Ori Lewis in Jerusalem; Editing by Kevin Liffey)
+(Additional reporting by Ali Sawafta and Noah Browning in Ramallah and Ori Lewis in Jerusalem; Editing by Angus MacSwan)